alasgarovs/QuerySphere/README.md

 ```bash
 python run.py
 ```
-After running the application, you can log in with default credentials, manage users, create or run queries, etc.
+After running the application, you can log in with default credentials and manage users, create or run queries, etc.

-## Contribution
+### Contribution

 Contributions welcome!
 Feel free to contribute, report issues, make your changes.
-I appreciate your help in improving Query Sphere!
+I appreciate your help in improving Query Sphere.
+Let's make this project even better together!

-## License
+### License

 This project is licensed under the [MIT License](LICENSE).